Gageperrin/it-notes/it-topics/cissp.md

 2. Separation of Duties
 3. Access Triple - Subject, Program, Object

+Clark-Wilson items and procedures include:
+* A constrained data item (CDI) is any data item whose integrity is protected by the security model
+* An unconstrained data item (UDI) is any data item that is not controlled by the security model
+* An integrity verification procedure (IVP) is a procedure that scans data items and confirms their integrity
+* Transformation procedures (TP's) are the only procedures allowed to transform the CDI

-The Brewer-Nash model is concerned with preventing a conflict of interest by separating departments or environments (e.g. development + production).
+The Brewer-Nash model is concerned both with creating dynamic access controls and with preventing a conflict of interest by separating departments or environments (e.g. development + production).

+The Goguen-Meseguer Model is an integrity model that is often considered the foundation of noninterference theories.
+It is concerned with providing subjects with a set of predetermined actions against predetermined objects.

+The Sutherland model is an integrity model focused on preventing interference in support of integrity.

 The Graham-Denning Model provides rules for allowing subjects to access objects.
+It is concerned with creating and deleting subjects and objects as well as access rights to read, grant, delete, or transfer, eight actions in total.

 The Harrison-Ruzzo-Ullman model provides a finite set of rules for editing the access rights of a subject.
 Generic rights can be added to groups of individuals.
+This extends the Graham-Denning model by establishing rows and columns for subjects and objects, where the intersection of those rows and columns indicates the specific permitted procedures.

 ---